 - (1) Termination for cause.
 If an Eligible Participant who is an Officer, Employee or Consultant is terminated for cause, each Option held by such Eligible Participant shall terminate and shall therefore cease to be exercisable upon such termination for cause.
-If an Eligible Participant who is a Director ceases to meet the qualifications set forth in the Corporation's incorporating statute, then, each Option held by such Director shall terminate at the date such Director ceases to be a Director of the Corporation. - Option held by such Eligible Participant shall terminate and shall therefore cease to be exercisable no later than the earlier of the Expiry Date and the date which is six months after the date of the Eligible Participant's death, always provided that the Board may, in its discretion, extend the date of such termination and the resulting period in which such Option remains exercisable to a date not exceeding the earlier of the Expiry Date and the date which is twelve months after the date of the Eligible Participant's death. - (3) End of Eligible Person status.
+If an Eligible Participant who is a Director ceases to meet the qualifications set forth in the Corporation's incorporating statute, then, each Option held by such Director shall terminate at the date such Director ceases to be a Director of the Corporation. - (2) Death.
+If an Eligible Participant dies prior to otherwise ceasing to be an Eligible Person, each Option held by such Eligible Participant shall terminate and shall therefore cease to be exercisable no later than the earlier of the Expiry Date and the date which is six months after the date of the Eligible Participant's death, always provided that the Board may, in its discretion, extend the date of such termination and the resulting period in which such Option remains exercisable to a date not exceeding the earlier of the Expiry Date and the date which is twelve months after the date of the Eligible Participant's death. - (3) End of Eligible Person status.
 Subject to Sections 5.5(1) and 5.5(7) below, if an Eligible Participant ceases to be an Eligible Person for any reason whatsoever other than death, each Option held by the Eligible Participant other than an Eligible Participant who is involved in investor relations activities will cease to be exercisable 90 days after the Termination Date.
 For Eligible Participants involved in investor relations activities, Options shall cease to be exercisable 30 days after the Termination Date.